Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization: Provisional Technical Secretariat

 Additionally, these technical divisions are supported by the Legal and External Relations Division and the Division of Administration.

-The Secretariat is headed by an Executive Secretary, the current of which is Dr Robert FLOYD of Australia.
-Dr Floyd began his tenure as Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) on 1 August 2021.
+The Secretariat is headed by an Executive Secretary, the current of which is Robert Floyd of Australia.
+Floyd began his tenure as Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) on 1 August 2021.
 He is the fourth Executive Secretary of the CTBTO.

 In January 2016, the CTBTO launched the CTBTO Youth Group, an initiative to engage the next generation of policymakers, maybe legislators, as well as the thinkers and academics of the next generation.
 The CTBTO Youth Group has more than 1,200 members, as of late 2021.

 Membership

-All States Signatories to the CTBT are automatically members of the CTBTO Preparatory Commission.
+All states which are signatories to the CTBT are automatically members of the CTBTO Preparatory Commission.

-As of 2023 there are 186 Member States of the CTBTO Preparatory Commission, the latest of which to join was Dominica, which signed the treaty on 25 May 2022.
-Of these, 177 have ratified the Treaty.
-The latest state to ratify the Treaty was Solomon Islands, on 20 January 2023.
+As of March 2024 there are 187 Member States of the CTBTO Preparatory Commission, the latest of which to join was Somalia, which signed the treaty on 8 September 2023.
+Of these, 178 have ratified the Treaty.
+The latest state to ratify the Treaty was Papua New Guinea, on 13 March 2024.